Congratulations! You have a baby coming.

-Say hello to travel systems.
+Say hello to travel system stroller.

-A travel system is a car seat and stroller combo, specifically designed to work together.
+A travel system stroller is a car seat and stroller combo, specifically designed to work together.
 The rear-facing car seat can be easily removed from your car to attach on the stroller for walks.

-As an added bonus, when you buy a travel system you are investing in a product that will get years of use, the colors match, and there is less hassle from trying to move your baby around.
+As an added bonus, when you buy a travel system stroller you are investing in a product that will get years of use, the colors match, and there is less hassle from trying to move your baby around.